Install AnyDesk on Ubuntu Linux [GUI and Terminal Methods]

 sudo apt install libpangox-1.0-0

-That solved the issue for me and I hope it fixes for you as well.
+That solved the issue for me and I hope it works for you also.